rakhimov/scram/doc/coding_standards.rst

       with the corresponding class names, i.e., ``ClassName::Foo()``.
     * Qualify virtual functions to be overridden by design as ``this->Foo()``.
     * Free functions in the same namespace may be unqualified, i.e., ``Foo()``.
+    * Unqualified calls relying on the ADL must state the intent in the documentation.

 - Declare a getter function before a setter function for a corresponding member variable.